prettier/prettier/.github/ISSUE_TEMPLATE.md

 1. Search for your issue on GitHub: https://github.com/prettier/prettier/issues A large number of opened issues are duplicates of existing issues.
-   If someone has already opened an issue for what you are experiencing, you do not need to open a new issue- please instead add a 👍 rating to the existing issue.
+   If someone has already opened an issue for what you are experiencing, you do not need to open a new issue — please add a 👍 reaction to the existing issue instead.

 2. If you are requesting a new option, your request will almost certainly be denied.
    Please read why here: https://prettier.io/docs/en/option-philosophy.html